 Ok, what is the key takeaway?

-I studied for this cert while working full-time as a web developer and part-time participating in the Network and Information Security program at Noroff vocational college in Norway.
+I studied for this cert while working full-time as a web developer and part-time in the Network and Information Security program at Noroff Vocational College in Norway.
 The class I was taking at Noroff was equivalent to the old CCNA Security class.
 This was a big help because there was a huge overlap between that class and this certification.

 The exam was hard, but it felt fair.
-Cisco managed to make me feel like I knew and really understood what I had studied in preparation for the exam.
+Cisco made me feel like I knew and really understood what I had studied in preparation for the exam.
+All questions required analysis, and none felt like a test of what I remembered from brute-force exam cramming.

-I don't know how recognized the Cisco CyberOps Associate certification is in Norway and the rest of the world, but I do know that it's not even close to the recognition as the CompTIA Security+ or the SSCP has.
-I think it was a great experience and a really big stepping stone on my security journey.
+I don't know how recognized the Cisco Cybersecurity Associate certification is in Norway and the rest of the world, but I do know it's not even close to the recognition the CompTIA Security+ or SSCP has.
+I think it was a great experience and a really big stepping stone in my security journey.

-By passing this certification exam I felt that my knowledge about the basics and general concepts of cyber security was validated.
-This made me confident and ready to shift my focus towards more specific parts of cyber security.
+By passing this certification exam and later recertifying, I felt that my knowledge about the basics and general concepts of cybersecurity was validated.
+This made me confident in the basics, and ready to shift my focus towards more specific parts of cybersecurity.